I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dumddi/nc-d3dumddi-pfnd3dddi-setpalette.md

 <p><i>SetPalette</i> returns S_OK or an appropriate error result if the palette is not successfully associated with the texture.</p>

 ## -remarks
-<p>The user-mode display driver uses the members in the <a href="https://msdn.microsoft.com/library/windows/hardware/ff543327">D3DDDIARG_SETPALETTE</a> structure that is pointed to by <i>pData</i> to map an association between a palette handle and a surface handle and to specify the characteristics of the palette.</p>

-<p>The user-mode display driver uses the members in the <a href="https://msdn.microsoft.com/library/windows/hardware/ff543327">D3DDDIARG_SETPALETTE</a> structure that is pointed to by <i>pData</i> to map an association between a palette handle and a surface handle and to specify the characteristics of the palette.</p>
+<p>The user-mode display driver uses the members in the <a href="..\d3dumddi\ns-d3dumddi--d3dddiarg-setpalette.md">D3DDDIARG_SETPALETTE</a> structure that is pointed to by <i>pData</i> to map an association between a palette handle and a surface handle and to specify the characteristics of the palette.</p>

 ## -requirements
 <table>